simolus3/drift/docs/pages/docs/Examples/existing_databases.md

 ---
 data:
   title: "Existing databases"
-  description: Using moor with an existing database
+  description: Using drift with an existing database
 template: layouts/docs/single
 ---

-You can use moor with a pre-propulated database that you ship with your app.
+You can use drift with a pre-propulated database that you ship with your app.

 ## Including the database